Ephedrine in Florida Legal Status & Where to Buy [Review]

 Buying Ephedrine in Florida

-In Florida, the minimum age for purchase of ephedrine CHL or Sulfate is 18, and individuals should be prepared to display their photo identification.
+In Florida, the minimum age for purchase of ephedrine HCL or Sulfate is 18, and individuals should be prepared to display their photo identification.

 A state driver license or Federal issued photo ID is required that also contain the individual’s name, birthdate, address, and photo.
 Some additional identification forms are acceptable.